21 (Adele album): Industry awards

 The album was nominated for the 2011 Barclaycard Mercury Prize but lost to Let England Shake by PJ Harvey.
 In November 2011, Adele won three American Music Awards including Favorite Pop/Rock Album for 21 at the American Music Awards of 2011.
-At the 2012 Billboard Music Awards, the singer was nominated for twenty categories, winning record-breaking twelve, including Top Billboard 200 Album and Top Pop Album for 21 and Top Streaming Song (Audio) for "Rolling in the Deep".
-In May 2013, Adele receive five nominations at the 2013 Billboard Music Awards, including Top Billboard 200 Album and Top Pop Album for 21 two years in a row, she winning the latter award.
+At the 2012 Billboard Music Awards, the singer was nominated for twenty categories, winning a record-breaking twelve, including Top Billboard 200 Album and Top Pop Album for 21, and Top Streaming Song (Audio) for "Rolling in the Deep".
+In May 2013, Adele received five nominations at the 2013 Billboard Music Awards, including Top Billboard 200 Album and Top Pop Album for 21 two years in a row; she won the latter award.

-The album earned Adele seven Grammys, in February 2012 she won the Grammy Awards for Album of the Year and Best Pop Vocal Album for 21, Record of the Year, Song of the Year and Best Short Form Music Video for "Rolling in the Deep", and Best Pop Solo Performance for "Someone like You" at the 54th Annual Grammy Awards.
-In addition, her producer Paul Epworth won Producer of the Year, Non-Classical.
-Adele, who was named Best New Artist in 2009, is only the second artist and first female in history to take all four major Grammy categories.
-Christopher Cross attained the feat in 1981 with a four-award sweep.
-She is only the eighth artist in Grammy history to win six or more awards in one night and match the record among female artists set by Beyoncé in 2010.
+The album earned Adele seven Grammys.
+In February 2012, she won the Grammy Awards for Album of the Year and Best Pop Vocal Album for 21, Record of the Year, Song of the Year, and Best Short Form Music Video for "Rolling in the Deep," and Best Pop Solo Performance for "Someone like You" at the 54th Annual Grammy Awards.
+Additionally, her producer Paul Epworth won Producer of the Year, Non-Classical.
+Adele, who was named Best New Artist in 2009, is only the second artist and the first female in history to win all four major Grammy categories.
+Christopher Cross achieved the same feat in 1981 with a four-award sweep.
+She is only the eighth artist in Grammy history to win six or more awards in one night, matching the record set among female artists by Beyoncé in 2010.

 With her wins, Adele became only the sixth artist to win "Grammy's Triple Crown" in one night.
-She was only the second female solo artist to do it, following Carole King in 1972, and only the second British artist, after Eric Clapton in 1993.
-At age 23, Adele was the youngest artist at the time to do this.
+She was only the second female solo artist to achieve this feat, following Carole King in 1972, and only the second British artist, after Eric Clapton in 1993.
+At the age of 23, Adele was the youngest artist at the time to achieve this feat.

-That record was later broken by Billie Eilish, who was 18 years old while winning all "big four" Grammys in one night in 2020.
-In February 2013, a live rendition of the album's third single "Set Fire to the Rain", included on Live at the Royal Albert Hall, won the Grammy for Best Pop Solo Performance at the 55th Annual Grammy Awards, making her the first artist who wins consecutive in this category.
+That record was later broken by Billie Eilish, who was 18 years old when she won all "big four" Grammys in one night in 2020.
+In February 2013, a live rendition of the album's third single "Set Fire to the Rain," included on Live at the Royal Albert Hall, won the Grammy for Best Pop Solo Performance at the 55th Annual Grammy Awards, making her the first artist to win consecutively in this category.

 On 21 February 2012, 21 won the British Album of the Year at the 2012 BRIT Awards.
 It also won the International Album of the Year at the Juno Awards of 2012.